yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

             options."com.sun:auto-snapshot" = "false";
             postCreateHook = "zfs snapshot zroot/persist@empty";
           };
-          # dataset where all files that should both persist and need to be backedup are stored
+          # dataset where all files that should both persist and need to be backed up are stored
           # the Impermanence module is what ensures files are correctly stored here
           persistSave = {
             type = "zfs_fs";